TURKEY GRAND TOUR (14 days) – featuring Graham Hancock

 • 59–0 days prior to the initial tour date or nonappearance: 100% of the total tour price per person

-Included: Graham Hancock as your tour host throughout the trip; five-star accommodation; three meals a day on all full days – breakfast, lunch, and dinner (except for arrival and departures days); coach ground transportation; all sightseeing tours and entrances listed in the itinerary; bottled water during the sightseeing; English-speaking guide; English-speaking tour leader; reception at the airport in Istanbul; airport arrival & departure transfers; government taxes; taxes.
+Included: Graham Hancock's participation as indicated in the itinerary; five-star accommodation; three meals a day on all full days – breakfast, lunch, and dinner (except for arrival and departures days); coach ground transportation; all sightseeing tours and entrances listed in the itinerary; bottled water during the sightseeing; English-speaking guide; English-speaking tour leader; reception at the airport in Istanbul; airport arrival & departure transfers; government taxes; taxes.

 Not Included: International flights to Turkey and from Turkey/Jordan (we can help you with booking); personal tips made to staff or drivers, and so forth.
 Health and Travel Insurance: It is highly recommended that you have adequate Health Insurance and Travel Insurance for the duration of the tour.